konklone/ubuntu/macbook.md

 If you see 2 USB icons, it shouldn't matter which one you pick.
 But if you want more peace of mind, you can unplug and replug in the USB drive, and only 1 should reappear.

 Select the USB icon to enter into the Ubuntu GRUB selector.
 Pick **"Try Ubuntu without installing"**.
-Do *not* pick "Install Ubuntu" -- you will want to run some commands after installation but prior to rebooting.

 ### Installing (from fake Ubuntu)